Your Security Plan for a Long-Term Power Outage

 Control Access to Your Property

 Effectively controlling who can get onto your property is a key part of advanced security.
 If you have a fence, make sure it’s in good repair and that all gates have sturdy locks.
 You can also use your landscaping to your advantage by planting dense, thorny bushes like holly or barberry beneath ground-floor windows to create a natural, painful barrier.
 Keep your property well-lit with solar-powered lights along pathways and near entrances.
 And never underestimate the importance of a powerful, rechargeable flashlight.
 Having one ready lets you safely investigate strange noises or identify visitors at your door without revealing your position.
-Keeping it charged with a durable ProSeries USB-C cable ensures it’s always ready to go.
+Keeping it charged with a durable ProSeries 240W cable ensures it’s always ready to go.

-Maintain Your Security Systems
+Keep Your Security Systems in Top Shape

 Your security measures are only effective if they work when you need them most.
 That’s why regular maintenance is non-negotiable.
 Create a schedule to test all your off-grid systems.
 Check the batteries in your window alarms, trail cameras, and flashlights.
 If you have solar-powered devices, make sure the panels are clean and positioned for maximum sun exposure.
 Practice using your gear so you’re comfortable with it in the dark and under stress.
 A well-maintained system is a reliable one.
 Part of this routine should include keeping your fast wall chargers and power banks topped off, so you’re always prepared to power the devices that keep you safe.